chipsalliance/Surelog/README.md

    * the non-elaborated and elaborated design/testbench data model.
    * the UHDM or IEEE VPI Object Model.
  * Creating your own executable using libsurelog.a is discussed in [`src/README`](src/README.md) file.
- * Two examples executable file (hellosureworld.cpp and hellouhdm.cpp) illustrate how to navigate the Surelog internal data structure or the UHDM "VPI Standard Object Model" of the design using the libsurelog.a library.
+ * Three examples executable source file [`src/hellosureworld.cpp`](src/hellosureworld.cpp), [`src/hellouhdm.cpp`](src/hellouhdm.cpp),  [`src/hellodesign.cpp`](src/hellodesign.cpp) illustrate how to navigate the Surelog internal data structure or the UHDM "VPI Standard Object Model" of the design using the libsurelog.a library.

 ### Python API

  * By default Surelog does not build the Python API, See  [`src/README`](src/README.md)
+ * The Python API is operating on the Preprocessor and Parser ASTs.
+It is not supporting elaboration.
+Post-elaborated API seekers need to the use UHDM C/C++ API.
  * The file [`slformatmsg.py`](src/API/slformatmsg.py) illustrates how messages can be reformated.
-   * Place a modified version of this file either in the execution directory, or install directory /usr/local/lib/surelog/python

- * The file [`src/API/slSV3_1aPythonListener.py`](src/API/slSV3_1aPythonListener.py) illustrates how a listener can be created to listen to the Parser AST.
    * Place a modified version of this file either in the execution directory, or install directory /usr/local/lib/surelog/python

  * A simple example of creating a new error message and generating errors can be found here: [`python_listener.py`](src/API/python_listener.py)